This post contains my referral link, which help to support Kosher on a Budget. For more information, see my disclosure policy.

-On Sunday, I explained what a sink fund is – and how it helps to stretch our budget.
-Today I want to explain how – and where – we save our sink funds.
+I’ve talked before about what a sink fund is – and how it helps to stretch our budget.
+Today I want to explain specifically how, where and why we keep our sink funds for maximum money-saving.

 When I started to investigate where to “keep” our sink funds (assuming that under the mattress wasn’t a great idea), I knew there were several characteristics I was looking for in a savings account.